finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 [EXPERIMENTAL] Delete instrument properties

-Delete one or more properties from a particular instrument.
-If the properties are time-variant then an effective datetime from which  to delete properties must be specified.
-If the properties are perpetual then it is invalid to specify an effective datetime for deletion.
+Delete a collection of properties from a particular instrument.

 ### Example